timmermansjoy/dotfiles/README.md

 - `*/index.zsh`: files called `index.zsh` get loaded into your environment when a shell is loaded
 - `*/*.symlink`: files ending in `*.symlink` get symlinked (without the `*.symlink` extension) into your `$HOME` when you run `scripts/dotfiles-install.sh`
+- `*/update.sh`: files called update.sh will get executed when running the `update` command

 ## highlights

 Here are some of the most useful software included in this dotfiles:

 - `zsh-syntax-highlighting` will highlight your commands to make sure they will work
-- `zsh-autosuggestions` tries to autocomplete commadns you have input previously, you can complete with `Cntrl+right-arrow`
+- `zsh-autosuggestions` tries to autocomplete commadns you have input previously, you can complete with `right-arrow`
 - utilities:
   - `weather [place]` shows the weather for that place, default is Hasselt
 - commands: